Revisiting metric perturbations in tensor-vector-scalar theory: Metric perturbations in TeVeS

 \subsection{Superhorizon scales}

-Similar to the previous section, it is possible to analyze the theory on scales much larger than the horizon.
-In this case, terms proportional to $k^{2}$ may safely be neglected in the perturbation equations, i.e. $k\rightarrow 0$.
-Using Eqs. \eqref{eq:48} and \eqref{eq:42}, one thus starts from
+On scales much larger than the horizon, terms proportional to $k^{2}$ may be safely neglected in the perturbation equations, i.e. $k\rightarrow 0$.
+Considering the Hamiltonian constraint and the evolution equation for $\delta$, one obtains

 and